Medicare Enrollment FAQ

 What is the purpose of this regulation?

 CMS has identified vulnerabilities in Medicare enrollment procedures that have permitted the enrollment of providers whose qualifications for meeting enrollment standards were sometimes questionable, raising concerns that some of them may be under qualified or even fraudulent.
-CMS projects that the new requirements will save the Federal Government more than $100 million per year for ten fiscal years, and estimates that total savings after ten years will amount to $1.59 billion.
+With respect to ordering covered clinical laboratory, imaging, and home health services, CMS has projected that the new requirements will save the Federal Government more than $100 million per year for ten fiscal years, and estimates that total savings after ten years will amount to $1.59 billion.